Be cyber-secure: Protecting your family online

-The coronavirus has disrupted many aspects of daily living and precipitated changes that touch all facets of our working and personal lives.
-As we seek information from trusted sources and rely more than ever on online platforms to communicate with friends, family and loved ones, criminals will attempt to capitalize on our changed circumstances.
-Established cyber security scams, such as spoofed websites and phishing emails, are being repurposed to offer health information or safety resources while delivering malware or stealing personal information.
+LAST YEAR, THE CORONAVIRUS disrupted many aspects of daily living and led to changes that touched all facets of our lives, including remote working, learning and social lives.
+As we continue to seek information from trusted sources and rely more than ever on online platforms to communicate with friends, family and loved ones, despite the gradual reopening of businesses and restrictions being lifted, criminals are attempting to capitalize on our changed circumstances.
+Established cyber security scams, such as spoofed websites and phishing emails, are being repurposed to offer vaccine information or safety resources while delivering malware or stealing personal information.

 Despite these concerns, you can protect your personal information and devices by following a few essential cyber security practices and by familiarizing yourself with the most prevalent types of cyber crimes.